redhat-na-ssa/hobbyist-guide-to-rhoai/docs/01-add-administrative-user.md

 - Once you have a new account delete kubeadmin
 - RHOAI stipulates 'Access to the cluster as a user with the cluster-admin role; the kubeadmin user is not allowed.'

 > You may be logged into the cluster as user `kubeadmin`, which is an automatically generated temporary user that should not be used as a best practice.
-See \_APPENDIX.md for more details on best practices and patching if needed.

 For this bootcamp, we are using HTpasswd as the Identity Provider (IdP).
 To learn more about supported IDPs refer [Here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).